project-poodle/poodle/design.md

   identities into one.

 Raft consensus group identity changes are processed 1 node at a time, and is only processed after 3 confirmations of the cluster global consensus protocol.

 The Raft consensus identities change only when node membership changes (config change).
 Node healthiness (status change) does not change the raft consensus group identities.

 ### Raft Consensus Membership ###

-Node healthiness change, when consistently detected in raft consensus group by the leader after one full epoch, will be logged to the Raft consensus log, then published to the cluster level consensus as __poodle.node.healthiness__ domain.
+Node healthiness change, when consistently detected in raft consensus group by the leader after one full epoch, will be logged to the Raft consensus log, then published to the cluster level consensus as __cluster.status:node__ scheme.

 Poodle records node status as one of the 3 conditions: